modelingevolution/autoupdater/src/ModelingEvolution.AutoUpdater.Host/README.md

-# EventPi AutoUpdater Host - Requirements
+# ModelingEvolution AutoUpdater Host - Requirements

 ## Overview

-EventPi AutoUpdater Host is a web-based application management system that provides automated deployment and version management for Docker Compose applications.
+ModelingEvolution AutoUpdater Host is a web-based application management system that provides automated deployment and version management for Docker Compose applications.
 It bridges Git repository version control with containerized application deployment, offering a modern web interface for monitoring and controlling updates across multiple applications.

 ## Core Functionality